asyncapi/website/README.md

-       ├── about                               # Markdown files for the /about page ├── blog                                # Markdown files for the blog posts ├── docs                                # Markdown files for the /docs/* pages ├── netlify                                  # Code that runs on Netlify ├── pages                                    # Website's pages source.
+       ├── about                               # Markdown files for the /about page ├── blog                                # Markdown files for the blog posts ├── docs                                # Markdown files for the /docs/* pages ├── netlify                                  # Contains Netlify serverless functions to run on Netlify ├── pages                                    # Website's pages source.
 It includes raw markdown files and React page templates.
   │    ├── about                               # Raw blog for /about page
   │    ├── blog                                # Blog posts